 Behavioral Interview Tips

 - Familiarize yourself with Facebook’s 5 core values viz. move fast, be bold, focus on impact, be open, and build social value.
 This is how Facebook works together to make the world more open and connected.
-We look for people who believe in these values and practice them daily.

 - Be yourself.
 Be open and honest about your successes and failures.